 Host a St. Patrick's Day Party

 Party time!
-Throw a St. Patrick's Day party for your kids and their friends.
+Throw a budget-friendly party to celebrate St. Patrick's Day with your kids and their friends.
 Your children can be part of the party planning by creating homemade invitations, helping you pick out the decorations and preparing the party food.
-Choose St. Patrick's Day-themed activities for the party like a leprechaun hunt or a four-leaf clover craft.
-When the party's over, hand out St. Patrick's Day party favors like mini pots of gold and green shamrock hats.
+Choose St. Patrick's Day-themed activities for the party like creating top hats and making their own rainbows to chase down that pot of gold. .

 Make St. Patrick's Day Crafts

 It wouldn't be St. Patrick's Day without craft activities.
 Sure, you can cut out four-leaf covers from green construction paper.
 That's always fun for the kids.
 But also kick up the St. Patrick's Day fun by thinking outside the shamrock for activities.
-Build a leprechaun trap for starters to see if you can catch one of those tricky little guys.
-Make your own St. Patrick's Day cards to send to friends and family.
-There's a whole list of St. Patrick's Day crafts you can... enjoy with your children.
+Make your own St. Patrick's Day cards, clover crowns or any of the other 60+ St. Patrick's Day crafts you can enjoy together.

 Dye the Bath Water Green

 Out of all of your St. Patrick's Day activities, none may be quite as popular as dyeing the bath water green.
-Crayola makes Color Bath Dropz (compare prices) that you can combine to turn the water green.
+You can buy non-toxic bath dyes for kids that will turn the bath water green.
 Or make your own safe, green dye with basic bath bombs.
 Don't worry.
 The dye just stains the water, not your children.
 They won't look like the Green Giant when they get out of the tub!